 RAPS

-A maintenance system that can predict
+An AI-based maintenance system that keeps

 Real-time Assessment and Predictive Status (RAPS)